sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 Although certain application scenarios can result in low utilization by design, you can often save money by managing the size and number of your virtual machines.
 Advisor advanced evaluation models considers:

-- virtual machines for shut-down when P95th of max value of CPU utilization is less than 3% and network utilization is less than 2% over a 7 day period,
+- Virtual machines for shut-down when P95th of max value of CPU utilization is less than 3% and network utilization is less than 2% over a 7 day period,

 - Virtual machines are considered for right size when it is possible to fit the current load in a smaller SKU (within the same SKU family) or a smaller number of instance such that the current load doesn’t go over 80% utilization when non-user facing workloads and not above 40% when user-facing workload.
 Here, the type of workload is determined by analyzing the CPU utilization characteristics of the workload.